Michigan Wolverines men's basketball: Beilein era (2007–19)

 During the 2017–18 season, Beilein's Wolverines again won four games in four days to win back-to-back Big Ten tournament championships for the first time in school history.
 The team went on to win the West regional title and advance to the Final Four following its win over Florida State, 58–54.
 The win improved the team's record to 32–7, marking a new school record for victories.
-Following a Final Four victory over a rising Loyola-Chicago team, Michigan moved on to face Villanova in the NCAA tournament championship game.
-They fell short by a score of 79–62.
+Following a Final Four victory over a rising Loyola-Chicago team, Michigan moved on to face Villanova in the 2018 NCAA tournament national championship game.
+The Wolverines fell short by a score of 79–62, and this brought Michigan’s record in a national championship game to 1–6, the worst record among teams that have previously won a title.

 The 2018–19 team started the season on the best run in program history, winning their first 17 games before losing to Wisconsin on the road.
-The Wolverines finished the regular season third in the Big Ten and earned a #2 seed in the NCAA tournament, despite losing three starters from the previous season's team.
-The team made it to the Sweet Sixteen of the NCAA tournament before losing to #3 seed Texas Tech.
-This marked the third consecutive season that the team advanced to the Sweet Sixteen in the NCAA tournament.
+The Wolverines finished the regular season third in the Big Ten and earned a No. 2 seed in the 2019 NCAA tournament, despite losing three starters from the previous season's team.
+The team made it to the Sweet Sixteen of the NCAA tournament for a third straight season before losing to No. 3 seed Texas Tech.

 On May 13, 2019, in a surprising move, Beilein signed a five-year contract to become the head coach of the Cleveland Cavaliers.
-Beilein led Michigan to a 278–150 record with nine NCAA Tournament appearances, including two finishes as national runner-ups.
-Beilein has advocated for a system similar to college football, where a committed player has to stay in school for at least three years.
-It was speculated that the rise of "one-and-done" and early NBA Draft entries, which resulted in a trend of more time spent on recruiting and higher turnover of players, has contributed to Beilein decision to leave coaching college basketball.
-Beilein's departure from Michigan is widely regarded as a loss to college basketball.
+Beilein led Michigan to a 278–150 record with nine NCAA tournament appearances, including two finishes as the national runner-up.
+Beilein advocated for a system similar to college football, where a committed player needed to stay in school for at least three years.
+It was speculated that the rise of "one-and-done" and early NBA Draft entries, which resulted in a trend of more time spent on recruiting and higher turnover of players, contributed to Beilein’s decision to depart from college basketball.
+Beilein's departure from Michigan was widely regarded as a loss for college basketball.